 In Desigo PX the function block variable Heartbeat [Hrtbt] determines the period measured in seconds at which the current value (Present_Value) is written.

-In Desigo PX the function block variable Enable_Repeat_Command [EnRptCmd] defines if the switching action is executed if the Present_Value does not change:
+In Desigo PX the function block variable Enable_Repeat_Command [EnRptCmd] defines if the switching action is carried out if the Present_Value does not change:

-- EnRptCmd = TRUE: Switching action is executed if Present_Value does not change.
+- EnRptCmd = TRUE: Switching action is carried out if Present_Value does not change.

-- EnRptCmd = FALSE: Switching action is NOT executed if Present_Value does not change.
+- EnRptCmd = FALSE: Switching action is NOT carried out if Present_Value does not change.